kylefox1/Quartz-Test/content/Garden-1/Knowledgebases-2021_0925-V0.1.md

 ### What is the Glossary

-A knowledgebase constructing a convergent glossary of terms that span and link across communities in the decentralized web, and grey and academic literature.
+A dataset  constructing a convergent glossary of terms that span and link across communities in the decentralized web, and grey and academic literature.

 ### What are the problems that the Glossary anticipates addressing?